Hi there,

 People aren't disposable (or, why apps can't cure loneliness)

-A question for you this week: What efforts will you make to not outsource your human connection to Silicon Valley apps this week?
+A question for you: What efforts will you make to not outsource your human connection to Silicon Valley apps?

 That’s all for this week!